Business Economics (Business)

 - Must take ECON 215 (not STAT 218 Introduction to Statistics nor EDPS 459 Statistical Methods nor CRIM 300 Applied Statistics and Data Processing in the Public Sector nor SOCI 206 Introduction to Social Statistics).

-- Actuarial science majors MUST take STAT 380 Statistics and Applications instead of ECON 215; will also take STAT 462 Introduction to Mathematical Statistics I: Distribution Theory and STAT 463 Introduction to Mathematical Statistics II: Statistical Inference.
+- Actuarial science majors MUST take ACTS 445 Introduction to Actuarial Models instead of ECON 215, (actuarial science majors will also take STAT 462 Introduction to Mathematical Statistics I: Distribution Theory and STAT 463 Introduction to Mathematical Statistics II: Statistical Inference).

-- Economics majors or minors can take STAT 380 Statistics and Applications instead of ECON 215.
+- Economics majors or minors can take STAT 380 instead of ECON 215.

 BCF 7 – BSAD 222 PrEP II, Career Development and Planning